ESPN8 The Ocho

-ESPN8 The Ocho is a special program block showcasing seldom-seen obscure sports that airs on the networks of ESPN Inc. The Ocho is also offered as a free ad-supported streaming television (FAST) channel on the Roku Channel, Prime Video and DirecTV Stream.
+ESPN8 The Ocho is a special program block showcasing seldom-seen obscure sports that airs on the networks of ESPN Inc. The Ocho is also offered as a free ad-supported streaming television (FAST) channel on the Roku Channel, Prime Video, and DirecTV Stream.

 The Ocho consists of lesser-known, unconventional and humorous sports, occupational competitions, esports and other competitions with some athletic, competitive or physical skill component, such as axe throwing, cornhole, and paintball.
 The block is traditionally presented in early August, the eighth month of the year.
 Much of the programming consists of previously recorded content and reruns previously aired on the ESPN networks, some as far back as the 1990s.

 Origins

 The concept of ESPN8 originated as a fictional television channel in the 2004 film Dodgeball: A True Underdog Story, in which it was a full-time channel showcasing obscure competitions that are "almost a sport".
-Its name was a comic exaggeration; at the time, there were only four linear English-language ESPN channels in the U.S.: ESPN, ESPN2, ESPNEWS and ESPN Classic; the fifth, ESPNU, launched a year after the film.
+Its name was a comic exaggeration; at the time, there were only four linear English-language ESPN channels in the U.S.: ESPN, ESPN2, ESPNEWS and the now defunct ESPN Classic; the fifth, ESPNU, launched a year after the film.
 Its nickname, "The Ocho" (Spanish for "eight") was a play on ESPN2's 1990s nickname, "The Deuce."

 Starting August 8, 2017, ESPN paid homage to its lampooned portrayal in Dodgeball by airing a day-long "ESPN8: The Ocho" marathon on its college sports channel ESPNU as a way to fill airtime on the channel during the collegiate offseason.
-The 2017 airing was a success, prompting ESPN to repeat the block the next year, this time licensing the Dodgeball film from 20th Century Fox for inclusion in the block; it made some other adjustments to the 2018 schedule, including heavier editing to shorten each sport's time slot, hoping to accommodate short attention spans.
+The 2017 airing was a success, prompting ESPN to repeat the block the following year, this time licensing the Dodgeball film from 20th Century Fox for inclusion in the block; it made some other adjustments to the 2018 schedule, including heavier editing to shorten each sport's time slot, hoping to accommodate short attention spans.